ontoportal/documentation/docs/_steps/getting_started.md

 ## Obtaining the {{site.opva}}

-The {{site.opva}} is available in a VMWare-compatible Open Virtualization Format (OVF), or as an Amazon Machine Instance (AMI) from Amazon Web Services (AWS).
+The {{site.opva}} is available in a VMWare-compatible Open Virtual Appliance (OVA), or as an Amazon Machine Instance (AMI) from Amazon Web Services (AWS).
 Each of the methods is described below.

 ### VMWare Version

-To obtain the Appliance in an Open Virtualization Format (OVF), you will need a BioPortal account.
+To obtain the Appliance in an Open Virtual Appliance (OVA), you will need a BioPortal account.
 If you don't have a BioPortal account, you can <a href="http://bit.ly/bioportal-account">create one</a>.